boundary/pulse-api-cli/docs/reference/alarms.md

                     hours,12 hours} [-u host_group_id] [-d note]
                     [-c action-id] [-p {yes,no}] [-x {yes,no}]

-Creates an alarm definition in an Boundary account
+Creates an alarm definition in an TrueSight Pulse account

 optional arguments:
   -h, --help            show this help message and exit